Parent article: The Routing

 In this design, the GND and 5V nets use a different color for their connection lines.

-Note how the 3V3 connection lines jump around as R7 is moved, automatically being rearranged to keep the shortest overall connection length.
+Note how the GND connection lines jump around as the resistor is moved, automatically being rearranged to keep the shortest overall connection length.

-It does not matter if you choose to ignore the connection line and route the net from/to a different location.
-As soon as routing is terminated, the net analyzer runs and removes the connection line if it is no longer required, as shown in the
+- It does not matter if you choose to ignore the connection line and route the net from/to a different location.
+As soon as routing is terminated, the net analyzer runs and removes the connection line if it is no longer required, as shown in the video below.

 Even though the connection line connects the pad centers, you are free to route wherever you choose.